The California Raisins

-The California Raisins were a fictional rhythm and blues animated musical group as well as advertising and merchandising characters composed of anthropomorphized raisins.
+The California Raisins are a fictional rhythm and blues animated musical group as well as advertising and merchandising characters composed of anthropomorphized raisins.
 Lead vocals were sung by musician Buddy Miles.
 The California Raisins were popular from 1986 to 1994 through claymation TV commercials and animated specials, winning an Emmy Award and one nomination.

 History

 The concept was created by advertising firm Foote, Cone & Belding (FCB) for a 1986 Sun-Maid commercial on behalf of the California Raisin Advisory Board when one of the writers, Seth Werner (at the time with FCB in San Francisco) came up with an idea for the new raisin commercial, saying, "We have tried everything but dancing raisins singing 'I Heard It Through the Grapevine'" (the 1968 song popularized separately by Marvin Gaye, Gladys Knight and the Pips and Creedence Clearwater Revival).

+The California Raisin Industry says developing and testing the first animated 30-second commercial cost $300,000.
 To their surprise, the commercial became wildly popular, paving the way for several future commercials and opportunities through other media.
 The commercials were produced by Vinton Studios using their claymation technique, with character designs by Michael Brunsfeld.
 The following year, the Raisins appeared in the Emmy Award-winning A Claymation Christmas Celebration, singing the Christmas carol "Rudolph the Red-Nosed Reindeer".

 The California Raisins released four studio albums in 1987 and 1988, and their signature song, "I Heard It Through the Grapevine", landed on the Billboard Hot 100 and peaked at number 84.
 For three of the four albums the group issued, they were a consistent vocal group, with Buddy Miles handling most of the lead vocals; Ellis Hall and Niki Haris sang occasional leads, and backing vocals were by Howard McCrary, Howard Smith, and Leslie Smith.
 (One album, Meet The Raisins!, featured completely different vocal performers, and was issued on a different label and overseen by a different production and musical team.
 It also did not feature the California Raisins name on the front cover, spine or record label -- just the legend "Meet The Raisins!")